sanko/Dyn.pm/README.md

 ## `Union[ ... ]`

-A union is a type consisting of a sequence of members whose storage overlaps (as opposed to `Struct`, which is a type consisting of a sequence of members whose storage is allocated in an ordered sequence).
+A union is a type consisting of a sequence of members with overlapping storage (as opposed to `Struct`, which is a type consisting of a sequence of members whose storage is allocated in an ordered sequence).